 The Squash New Zealand Strategic Plan 2016-2021: Squash on the Move (PDF) has five key focus areas:

-New Zealand's Community Squash Plan 2016-2021 (PDF) provides a roadmap for how Squash New Zealand, the 11 regional District Association and local clubs will achieve the desired community-related outcomes from the strategic plan by focusing on 6 key areas:
+New Zealand's Community Squash Plan 2016-2021 (PDF) provides a breakdown of the various initiatives for how Squash New Zealand, the 11 regional District Association and local clubs will achieve the desired community-related outcomes detailed in the strategic plan.
+It focuses on 6 key areas:

 Squash New Zealand is an incorporated society, registered with the Department of Internal Affairs and is governed by the Squash New Zealand Constitution.